gvwilson/sdxpy/src/template/index.md

 -   A static site generator has the same core features as a programming language.
 -   Special-purpose mini-languages quickly become as complex as mainstream languages.
 -   Static methods are a convenient way to group functions together.
-status: "awaiting revision"
+status: "revisions completed 2023-08-04"
 depends:
 -   interp
 -   check
 ---

-Every program needs documentation in order to be usable, and the best place to put that documentation is on the web.
+Every program needs documentation, and the best place to put documentation is on the web.
-Writing and updating pages by hand is time-consuming and error-prone, particularly when many parts are the same, so most documentation sites use some kind of
+Writing and updating HTML pages by hand is time-consuming and error-prone, particularly when many parts are the same, so most modern websites use some kind of
-[%g static_site_generator "static site generator" %]
-to create web pages from templates.
+[%g static_site_generator "static site generator" %] (SSG) to create pages from templates.

-At the heart of every static site generator is a page templating system.
-Thousands of these have been written in the last thirty years in every popular programming language, and a language called [%i "PHP" url="php" %] was created primarily for this purpose.
+[Hundreds of SSGs][jamstack_ssg] have been written in every popular programming language, and languages like [%i "PHP" url="php" %] have been invented primarily for this purpose.
 Most of these systems use one of three designs
 ([%f template-options %]):